 In 66 AD when Paul wrote to Timothy, this couple are mentioned in 2 Timothy 4:19.
 Again, they were pastoring another church in another city, in their home.
 Timothy had been left in charge of the work in Ephesus, and Asia Minor, 1 Timothy 1:3; 1 Timothy 4:13,14..
 Now Priscilla and Aquila are living in Ephesus.
 Shortly after that, it is thought they were martyred there.`

-PASTOR NYMPHA.
+“PASTOR” NYMPHA.
 In Colossians 4:15 the record reads, “to Nympha and the church in her house”.
-At one point in history, due to the prejudice of men and particularly of a certain scribe, she was said to be a man.
+At one point in history, due to the prejudice of men and particularly of a certain scribe, she was turned into a man.
 This scribe clearly recognised that having a church in her house meant this person was the Pastor.
 However, the name “Nympha” is female not male.
 Other theologians, being anti-women, also recognised these implications.
 Because of this, they decided it did not relate to church worship but private worship in the home of Nympha!
 It is dangerous, however famous the theologian is, to tamper with the original and real meaning of Scripture.

 The New International Version, translated by scholars from all denominations, including the Pentecostal Assemblies of God, reads clearly`, “Nympha and the church in her house”.
 They obviously recognised that Nympha, a woman, was the Pastor.